ginger package

 <17.0, 39.0>

-Get the first row vector of the matrix.
+First row of the matrix.

 Examples